wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

-## Step 2. create_parameters
+## Step 2. create_parameters.py
 This next script transforms raw segment-level tree data (Step 1 Output) into tree-level input parameter sets suitable for the mimics model.

 ### Running
 The min_branch_order and max_branch_order parameters control which trees are included in the analysis and what branch data is calculated for each tree.
 This is for both quality control - ensures all trees have suffienent branching - and consistency - All trees in the final dataset have the same range of branch orders.

 min_branch_order (Quality Filter) sets the minimum branch order requirement for trees to be included in the dataset.
-By default min_branch_order=3, meaning, only trees that have at least branch order 3 will be included. max_branch_order (Data Scope) determines how many branch orders to calculate statistics for:
+By default min_branch_order=3, meaning, only trees that have at least branch order 3 will be included. max_branch_order (Data Scope) determines how many branch orders to calculate statistics for.

 #### Parameters
 Some parameters cannot be derived from the rct data.
-Currently these values are simply hard-coded and include the following:
+These values are simply hard-coded and include the following:

-            tree_data['canopy_density'] = 0.015
+            tree_data['canopy_density'] = 0.015 # stocking density

             tree_data['frequency'] = 0.5
             tree_data['angle'] = 30